bob1de/hass-apps/docs/apps/schedy/expressions.rst

 .. note::

-   If you just want to prevent yourself from repeating the same static constraints for multiple rules that are used only once in your configuration, use the `sub-schedule feature
+   If you just want to prevent yourself from repeating the same static constraints over and over for multiple consecutive rules that are used only once in your configuration, use the :ref:`sub-schedule feature
-   <writing-schedules.html#rules-with-sub-schedules>`_ of the normal
+   <schedy/writing-schedules/rules-with-sub-schedules>` of the normal
    rule syntax instead.

 You can reference any schedule defined under ``schedule_snippets`` in